vieapps/.github/profile/README.md

 # VIEApps NGX

-A runtime layer for communication, routing, and execution in distributed systems
+A platform for communication, routing, and execution in distributed systems

 Decouple service logic from system operation.